machielvisser/WCFDistributedTracing/README.md

 Duplex channels are supported.
 The interaction between the EdgeServer and the PlatformServer shows this.

 ## ToDo:
-* Make sure OperationContext.Current is reset when a thread is given back to the threadpool
+* Make it move intuitive to start a new scope